 How will I be assessed?

 Assessment is primarily coursework based, comprising practical portfolios, case studies, seminars, reports and essays.
-This is supplemented in many units by an exam.
+This is supplemented in some modules with a time-constrained assessment.

 Where can I go from here?